-All sellers with a faint heart and fragile sensibilities: Move along.
+All Amazon sellers with a faint heart and fragile sensibilities: Move along.
 There’s nothing for you here.

-We’re going deep into a guerilla tactic for those who will do anything to succeed as FBA sellers.
+We’re going deep into a guerilla tactic for those who will do anything to succeed with FBA.

 - Newer FBA sellers (or sellers new to a particular category) who want their listings to be eligible for the Buy Box.